Where will the shoot take place?

 I will email your contact sheet to you within 1 working day (PDF file with low-res images).
 After you have let me know which images you'd like me to retouch and prepare as high quality files, I'll get those to you usually within 5 working days* of receiving your choices.
 I'd advise you to pick the 3 (or more) photos that represent you best, and try not to go for very similar looks, a variety of facial expressions and angles will give you/your agent more options when putting you up for work.

 *I occasionally work away from London; I'll let you know if there are any away dates coming up soon after your shoot, but if you take a while to make your choices, please be aware that turnaround time may be longer if I'm then away when you submit your requests.

 If you have a deadline or for any reason need the images quicker than that, depending on my availability and workload, I can potentially negotiate, at a higher price, an express service.
 Let me know when you get in touch to book if you need the finished photos by a certain deadline, and I can let you know my fee for the express service.

 Can I use the unedited images from the shoot?

 No. The copyright of the unedited images belongs to me.
 If you'd like any further edits done, this is charged at £25 per extra image retouched.

 Can I ask someone else's opinion regarding which images to choose?

-By all means ask your partner, agent or a friend for their opinion, but please do not put any of the original unedited images anywhere online or on social media.
+By all means ask your partner, agent or a friend for their opinion, but please do not put the original unedited images online or on social media.
 This is standard procedure with pretty much all headshot photographers in order to maintain high standards.